kadaan/KOReader.patches/README.md

 - Center the image.
 - Close all the widgets before showing the screensaver.
 - Option to refresh before showing the screensaver.
+- Keep the message color even in night mode.
+- Option to invert the message color when No fill is set.

 By default, it does not change the sleep screen behavior.